 Re-signings: T Mike Remmers (one year, $6.8 million), G Andrew Wylie (tender), CB Charvarius Ward (one year, $3.4 million), WR Byron Pringle (one year, $2.1 million)

-Free agent losses: WR Keelan Cole (to Jets)
+Free agent losses: WR Keelan Cole (to Jets), T Eric Fischer (to Colts), EDGE Tanoh Kpassagnon (to Saints)

-Free agent signings: G Joe Thuney (five years, $80 million)
+Free agent signings: G Joe Thuney (five years, $80 million), C Austin Blythe (one year, $1 million), DL Jarran Reed (one year, $5 million)

 Key draft picks: LB Nick Bolton, C Creed Humphrey, WR Cornell Powell, G Trey Smith